drduh/macOS-Security-and-Privacy-Guide/README.md

 ### XMPP

 XMPP is an [open standard](https://xmpp.org/extensions) developed by the [IETF](https://www.ietf.org) that allows for cross-platform federated messaging.
 There are many options for [clients](https://xmpp.org/getting-started).
+Consider using one of the browser-based clients to take advantage of your browser's sandbox.

 Depending on the provider, you might not need anything other than a username and password to set up your account.